fizzaaz/weather-dashboard/README.md

 ![](assets/images/MAIN.JPG)

+### Goal

+This app was created using the Open Weather Map data API.
+In order to get all the information needed, a good deal of manipulation of the response from the get request was needed, including taking information from one response to generate a new request.
+For example, the initial search based on city name returns latitude and longitude coordinates, and these coordinates are used in the UV Index get request.

 ### Features:
 * Search Section
     * This allows the user to enter the city to see the weather condition of that city.
 Also, buttons are created dynamically of previously searched cities.